Travel Insurance FAQ

 Asia covers ASEAN countries, Australia, Hong Kong, India, Japan, Macau, Maldives, Mongolia, Nepal, New Zealand, People's Republic of China, Taiwan, South Korea and Sri Lanka.

-Worldwide covers any countries outside Singapore except Afghanistan, Cuba, Democratic Republic of Congo, Iran, Iraq, Liberia, Sudan and Syria.
+Worldwide covers any countries outside Singapore except Afghanistan, Democratic Republic of Congo, Iran, Iraq, Liberia, Sudan and Syria.